Zsailer/python-for-scientists/docs/index.rst

 =====================

     *"For many scientists, the open-source nature of Python is intimidating.
-They would like to use something like Jupyter notebooks, but they don't know where to begin.
-Proprietary software like Matlab and Mathematica is pre-packaged and ready out-of-the-box.
-We wanted to provide a quick guide to getting started with scientific Python."*  ---Zach Sailer
+They want to use Python and Jupyter notebooks, but they don't know how to begin.
+Proprietary software like Matlab and Mathematica is pre-packaged and ready out-of-the-box, but Python seems more complicated.
+We wanted to provide a quick guide to help scientists get started."*---Zach Sailer

-This page describes `4 steps to starting Python`_ for **scientists**:
+**This page lists** :ref:`4 steps to starting Python <four steps>` **for scientists**:

 1. Install Python using Miniconda
 2. Install the Jupyter Notebook